 - AML – Anti-Money Laundering

-These checks can actually provide a lot of insight into your clients, and allow you to open up new discussions about what they want and need from your products.
-Many of these processes can be automated and integrated into your onboarding with the GuideCX platform, but it’s important not to let the information you gather go to waste and to use it effectively beyond the onboarding process.
+These checks can provide a lot of insight into your customers and allow you to open up new discussions about what they want and need from your products.
+Many of these processes can be automated and integrated into your onboarding with the GUIDEcx platform.
+Still, it’s important not to let the information you gather go to waste and to use it effectively beyond the onboarding process.

 The more information you have available, the better you can conduct ongoing data refreshes, due diligence, and upselling or cross-selling opportunities in the future.
 You can also use this information when new regulatory requirements come up in the future.
-The more your information is tied together, the better you can provide intelligence and insight to other members of your team with continuous onboarding.
+The more your information is tied together, the better you can provide intelligence and insight to other team members with continuous onboarding.